National scale land use data

 Catchment scale land use data

-Land uses mapped at the more detailed catchment scale (1:20,000-1:250,000) have been collected by the ACLUMP state partners.
-Land use information at catchment scale has been produced for all states in Australia with dates and scales varying depending on when the data was collected and the intensity of land uses.
+Land uses mapped at the more detailed catchment scale (1:5,000-1:250,000) have been collected by the ACLUMP state partners.
+Land use information at catchment scale has been produced for all states in Australia with dates and scales varying depending on when the data was collected and the intensity of land use.
 See Figures 1 and 2 for the dates and scale of mapping.

-Figure 1.
-Map showing the year of catchment scale land use mapping (as at May 2016)
+Figures 1 and 2.
+Maps showing the year and currency of catchment scale land use mapping (as at September 2017) - click on map to enlarge

 Table 2 provides links to catchment scale data and associated reports currently available.
-Data are available as either a combined 50m raster for all of Australia (includes the most up-to-date data with any holes filled in with ancillary data) or individual polygon datasets by state or region.
+Data are available as either a combined 50m raster for all of Australia for all land uses, a combined vector dataset for Australia of commodities where available or individual polygon datasets by state or region.